-Performance (annualized returns as of August 31, 2021)
+Performance (annualized returns as of August 31, 2022)

-1 Year 5 Year 10 Year
+1 Year 5 Year 10 Ye

-Net Asset Value (NAV) 66.84% 24.66% 13.58%
+Net Asset Value (NAV) (24.42)% 13.32% 11.81%

-Market Price 69.95% 24.07% 12.81%
+Market Price (24.01)% 12.14% 10.99%

-TAIEX Total Return Index 51.02% 21.55% 12.95%
+TAIEX Total Return Index (17.61)% 11.32% 11.23%

 Past performance is not indicative of future results.
 Returns are expressed in U.S. dollars.
 Returns for the Fund are historical returns that reflect changes in net asset value and market price per share during each period and assume that dividends and capital gains, if any, were reinvested.
 Net asset value is total assets less total liabilities divided by the number of shares outstanding.
 NAV performance includes the deduction of management fees and other expenses.
 NAV and market price returns do not reflect broker sales charges or commissions, which would reduce returns.
 Performance results do not include adjustments made for financial reporting purposes in accordance with U.S. generally accepted accounting principles and may differ from the amount reported in the Financial Highlights.
+The graph and table do not reflect the deduction of taxes that a shareholder would pay on Fund distributions or the sale of Fund shares.

-The TAIEX Total Return Index is stated in U.S. dollar terms and is a stock market index for companies traded on the Taiwan Stock Exchange (TWSE).
+The TAIEX Total Return Index is a stock market index for companies traded on the Taiwan Stock Exchange (TWSE).
 The index is calculated on a total return basis with net dividends reinvested.
 An investor may not invest directly in an index.

-Allianz Global Investors US was appointed investment manager of the Fund in June 2019.
+AllianzGI was appointed investment manager of the Fund in June 2019.
 Prior to June 2019, the Fund had different investment management arrangements.

-PORTFOLIO SNAPSHOT
+PORTFOLIO SNAPSHOT\